top of page

 Status and Distribution

-The guiña has the smallest range of any new world felid inhabiting around 160,000 km².
-It occurs only in central and southern Chile (30°-48° S) and in a narrow strip of south-western Argentina (39°-46° S west of 70°W), including some offshore islands such as Isla Grande de Chiloé.
-The guiña is found up to an elevation of 2,500 m and is sympatric with the Geoffroy’s cat only in the eastern limits of its range in Argentina.
+The guiña has, in comparison to Neotropical cats and felids in general, a small extant of occurrence of 246,431 km² and a restricted area of occupancy of 105,609 km2.
+It occurs only in central and southern Chile (30°-48° S) and in a narrow strip of south-western Argentina (39°-43° S west of 70°W), including some offshore islands such as Isla Grande de Chiloé.
+The guiña also occurs in remnant forests and coastal areas of the Coquimbo region in the north of its distribution.
+Historically, its distribution suffered from habitat loss and fragmentation mainly caused by logging, habitat conversion to pine plantations, urban expansion and agricultural and livestock activities.
+The guiña is found up to an elevation of 1,962 m and is sympatric with the Geoffroy’s cat only in the eastern limits of its range in Argentina.
 In Argentina, the guiña is also sympatric with the Puma (Puma concolor) in forest ecosystems.

 Guina density estimates.png